ChaitanyaCixLive/django-deploy/README.md

 Usage
 =====

-Add `django-deploy` into your requirement.
+1. Install `django-deploy` and add it into your requirements.

+2. Add `django_deploy` to your INSTALLED_APPS.

-Next step depends whether your project uses `setup.py` or not:
+3. Next step depends whether your project uses `setup.py` or not:

 With ``setup.py``
 -----------------